wuzhengy/TAU/README.md

       * Give a name to new blockchain
       * Default to creation of a blockchain with 10 million coins at 5 minutes per block generation rate
 - **"(+)"** floating button on community page
-   * Transactions on community blockchain
+   * Transactions on community blockchain - (public key + chainID)
       * Regular forum note and comments
       * New community Annoucement
       * DHT BootStrap Node Annoucement
       * Wiring Transaction
       * Identity annoucement
-   * Instant Messages
+   * Off-chain Messages - (public key + chainID + opCode)
-      * Peers can exchange instant messages via DHT put mutable item
+      * Peers can exchange instant messages via DHT put mutable item: m0, m1, m2
-      * Message input rate each 30 seconds to prevent override.
-      * Not garantee messages are always available
         * No support for private person to person messages.
 All messages are public in the community.
+      * Special messages
+        - transaction pool update: t0, t1, t2
+        - invitation: i0, i1, i2
+        - secure p2p message rounting: p2p
    * Decentralized blacklist - easy to blacklist an address from client
 - Dashboard:  Data * Kb/s
   - Wifi only: on/off, default is ON.